-We are an internally-managed REIT focused on the acquisition, ownership and management of specialized industrial properties leased to experienced, state-licensed operators for their regulated cannabis facilities.
+We are an internally-managed REIT focused on the acquisition, ownership and management of specialized industrial properties in the United States.
+Our properties are leased to experienced, state-licensed operators for their regulated cannabis facilities.
 We have acquired and intend to continue to acquire our properties through sale-leaseback transactions and third-party purchases.
 We have leased and expect to continue to lease our properties on a triple-net lease basis, where the tenant is responsible for all aspects of and costs related to the property and its operation during the lease term, including structural repairs, maintenance, real estate taxes and insurance.

 We were incorporated in Maryland on June 15, 2016.
 We conduct our business through a traditional umbrella partnership real estate investment trust, or UPREIT structure, in which our properties are owned by our Operating Partnership, directly or through subsidiaries.
 We are the sole general partner of our Operating Partnership and own, directly or through subsidiaries, 100% of the limited partnership interests in our Operating Partnership.
-As of December 31, 2022, we had 19 full-time employees.
+As of December 31, 2024, we had 22 full-time employees.